MohmmadShiplak/E-commerce-Website/README.md

 ## Features

-Product Browsing: Browse and search for products.
+**Product Browsing** : Browse and search for products.

-Shopping Cart: Add products to the shopping cart and manage items.
+ **Shopping Cart** : Add products to the shopping cart and manage items.

-Order Management: Place orders and view order history.
+ **Order Management** : Place orders and view order history.

-Order Tracking: Track the status of your orders.
+**Order Tracking**: Track the status of your orders.

-Responsive Design: The website is fully responsive and adapts to different screen sizes.
+**Responsive Design**: The website is fully responsive and adapts to different screen sizes.

 ## Technologies Used

-HTML: Defines the structure and layout of your project.
+**HTML**: Defines the structure and layout of your project.

-CSS: Handles styling and responsiveness.
+**CSS**: Handles styling and responsiveness.

-JavaScript: Manages interactivity and integrates with external APIs.
+**JavaScript**: Manages interactivity and integrates with external APIs.

-External APIs: Provide product data, order processing, and order tracking functionality.
+**External APIs**: Provide product data, order processing, and order tracking functionality.